Authentic Legend of the Desert Southwest

 Like other white trappers, Carson traveled and lived extensively among Indians.
 His first two wives were Arapaho and Cheyenne, one of whom bore a daughter in 1836 and died shortly thereafter.
 But unlike other trappers, he gained renown for his honesty, courage and unassuming manner.
 According to one acquaintance, his "word was as sure as the sun comin' up."

 In about 1840, he became employed by William Bent as chief hunter for Bent's Fort in Colorado, where his job was to keep the fort supplied with meat.
 In 1842, while returning from Missouri, where he took his daughter to be educated in a convent, Carson happened to meet John C. Fremont on a Missouri Riverboat.
-Fremont hired Carson as guide for his1st expedition to map and describe Western trails to the Pacific Ocean.
+Fremont hired Carson as a guide for his first expedition, setting out to map and describe western trails to the Pacific Ocean.
 After returning to Taos from California in 1843, Carson married his third wife, Maria Josefa Jaramillothen.

 Carson was still serving as Fremont's guide when Fremont joined California's short-lived Bear-Flag Rebellion, just before the outbreak of the Mexican-American War in 1846.
 Carson also led the forces of U.S. General Stephen Kearney from Socorro, New Mexico into California, when a Californio band led by Andrés Pico mounted a challenge to American occupation of Los Angeles later that year.